widewipe/DevSoc-Landing/README.md

 ### 🛠️ How to Contribute

 1. Fork the repository and clone it to your local machine.<br/>
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.<br/>
    `git checkout -b feature/your-feature-name`
    <br/>
 3. Work on your design or coding changes.<br/>
 4. Add your name to the <code>contributors.txt</code> file.<br/>
-5. Commit your changes with clear and descriptive messages.
+5. Commit your changes with clear and descriptive messages.<br/>
    `git commit -m "added new design for the hero section"`
    <br/>
-6. Push your changes to your branch.
+6. Push your changes to your branch.<br/>
    `git push origin feature/your-feature-name`
    <br/>
 7. Create a Pull Request (PR) and describe your changes in detail.